KDE/plasma-workspace/README.md

 ## Plasma Workspace

 Plasma Workspace is used as the base for Plasma Desktop, Mobile, and Bigscreen.
-It contains shared KCMs, applets as well as multiple libraries.
+It contains shared KCMs, applets, wallpapers, as well as multiple libraries.

 ### TaskManager Library